 - To acquire knowledge about the types and functions of various geosynthetics and their manufacturing process. - To understand the design principles of reinforced soil structures.

-CO1: Testing and valuation of various properties of geosynthetics used in soil structures CO2: Principle of soil reinforcement and design of reinforced soil retaining structures
+CO1: Testing and valuation of various properties of geosynthetics used in soil structures

-CO2: Principle of son remoteenent and design of remoteed son retaining
+CO2: Principle of soil reinforcement and design of reinforced soil retaining structures

 CO3: Design of drains for consolidation